-Common ways that students violate the terms of the F-1 visa include failing to pursue a full course of studies, forgetting to renew your passport and keep it with you, or failing to notify the appropriate school official of your arrival and any changes of address.
+Common ways that students violate the terms of the F-1 visa include failing to pursue a full course of studies, forgetting to renew their passport and keep it with them, or failing to notify the appropriate school official of their arrival and any changes of address.

-The exception is working without authorization.
+The exception is if you were working without authorization.
 If you lose F-1 status on this basis, you cannot apply for reinstatement.